3.3.4 Review of entitlement approaching the end of the second entitlement period

 for claims reaching 130 weeks on or after 31 March 2024, the worker’s whole person impairment (WPI Whole person impairment) has been determined as 21% or more, based on all injuries and or illnesses arising from the same event or circumstance.

 Before the end of the second entitlement period the Agent /or Self-insurer must review the claim to determine if the worker will have an ongoing entitlement to weekly payments.
-This second entitlement period (SEP) review, also known as the 130 week review, consider the worker’s:
+This second entitlement period (SEP) review, also known as the 130 week review, considers the worker’s:

 -